 The Danish National Research Database is a single entry point for Danish research, Danish researchers and Danish research institutions.

-It allows easy access to searching research publications from Danish research institutions (see also Search & Get).
+It allows easy access to searching research publications and researchers from Danish research institutions (see also the Search Tutorial).

-The database is primarily based on data collected from the Current Research Information Systems (CRIS) of Danish universities and other Danish research institutions.
-All Danish institutions of higher education, government research institutes, research councils and other public institutions carrying out research can become data providers.
-All data providers are participating on a voluntary basis.
+The database is primarily based on data collected from the local research databases of Danish universities and other Danish research institutions.
+All Danish institutions of higher education, government research institutions, research councils and other public institutions carrying out research can become data providers.
+All research institutions are participating on a voluntary basis.
 For more information, see the Data page.

-The database currently covers published literature, such as journal articles, PhD theses, conference presentations and lecture notes.
+The database currently covers published literature, such as journal articles, PhD theses, conference presentations and lecture notes including researcher profiles.

-Foundation: The necessary metadata are made available for the database by the data providers from their openly accessible repositories (typically the providers' CRIS) offering OAI-PMH-based access to data in various open and well-documented data formats (for publication metadata, primarily DDF-MXD).
+Foundation: The necessary metadata are made available for the database by the research institutions from their openly accessible repositories (typically the research institutions' CRIS) offering OAI-PMH-based access to data in various open and well-documented data formats (for publication metadata, primarily DDF-MXD).
 See more at the Data page.

 Processing: Metadata are harvested, processed, deduplicated and indexed by the DTU Library Data Processing Platform into the DTU Library common Apache Lucene-based index, equipped with Apache SOLR as search platform.